-Experience of a social order destabilized by economic and social change, scientific discoveries and the decline of religious sentiments encouraged many philosophers who working as scientists to seek the spiritual and moral foundations of modern humanity.
-In such a context the interpretative monism of the doctrines that are discussed here, based on the constitutive character of the naturalism that served them as their scientific background, sustained a project for the renewal of consciousness.
-The inversion of real relationships, transforming pettiness into grandeur, aggression into compassion, power relations into relations of affection, the idea of civilization and progress into regression, and so on, were the weapons of a war against the realist interpretation of social, cultural and moral constructs.
-The laws of the improvement of life were promoted by some as substitutes for the organizing and moral role played by religion, and nourished the critique of social institutions that had their roots in a previous stage of historical evolution.
+Experience of a social order destabilised by economic and social change, scientific discoveries, and the decline of religious sentiments encouraged some philosophers who were also working as scientists, to seek the spiritual and moral foundations of modern humanity.
+In such a context the interpretive monism of the doctrines that are discussed here, based on the constitutive character of the naturalism that served them as their scientific background, sustained a project for the renewal of consciousness.
+The inversion of real relationships, transforming pettiness into grandeur, aggression into compassion, power relations into relations of affection, the idea of civilization and progress into regression, etc, were the weapons of a war against the realist interpretation of social, cultural and moral constructs.
+The laws of the improvement of life were promoted by some as substitutes for the organising and moral role played by religion, and nourished the critique of social institutions that had their roots in a previous stage of historical evolution.

-Several versions of the nature of man were thus put forward within the social sciences that evoked the beginnings of mankind and through his biological inheritance revealed his originating amorality, the pure forms of original humanity, or, on the contrary, the evolutionary progress of his nature thanks to adaptive processes that participated in the interdependence of the individual and the social, turning human consciousness into an ideal to be achieved.
+Several versions of the nature of man were thus put forward within the social sciences that evoked the beginnings of mankind and through his biological inheritance revealed its originating a-morality, the pure forms of original humanity, or on the contrary the evolutionary progress of its nature thanks to adaptive processes that participated in the interdependence between the individual and the social, turning human consciousness into an ideal to be achieved.
 According to the different versions of his natural reality, man is endowed with the faculty of putting his knowledge of the laws of life at the service of social progress.
 Progress does not participate so much in the domination of nature as it does in the understanding of its constitutive links to nature and its natural environment: the society.
 It marks a turnaround of the ontology of the Enlightenment in favour of the concrete collective, and against the abstract individual.
-From this point, progress demands a reform of consciousness that feeds a more or less radical critique of religious, cultural, educational, economic, political, and so on, institutions and organizations.
+From this point progress demands a reform of consciousness that feeds a more or less radical critique of religious, cultural, educational, economic, and political, etc., institutions and organisations.
 The naturalism that is described here as constitutive is the instrument of a political-cultural enterprise that traversed the social sciences from their earliest developments.
-It can be seen as the greatest obstacle confronting an authentic understanding of human reality, a comprehension that can open the way to the 'generally human'.
+It can be seen as the greatest obstacle confronting an authentic understanding of human reality, a comprehension that can open the way to the "generally human".